finbourne/lusid-sdk-csharp/sdk/docs/FundsApi.md

             var scope = "scope_example";  // string | The scope of the Fund.
             var code = "code_example";  // string | The code of the Fund.
-Together with the scope is the unique identifier for the given Fund. var valuationPointCode = "valuationPointCode_example";  // string | Fetch all NAV adjustment activities for this valuation point. var navTypeCode = "navTypeCode_example";  // string | Fetch all NAV adjustment activities for this Nav type. var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to list the Nav activity adjustments.
+Together with the scope is the unique identifier for the given Fund. var valuationPointCode = "valuationPointCode_example";  // string | Fetch all NAV adjustment activities for this valuation point. var navTypeCode = "navTypeCode_example";  // string? | When provided, runs against the specified NAV Type, otherwise the Primary NAV Type will be used. (optional) var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to list the Nav activity adjustments.
 Defaults to returning the latest version of each adjustment if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing Nav activity adjustments; this              value is returned from the previous call.
 If a pagination token is provided, the filter,              and asAt fields must not have changed since the original request. (optional) var limit = 56;  // int? | When paginating, limit the results to this number.
 Defaults to 100 if not specified. (optional)